thijssnelleman/automated-reproducibility/reviews/The Evolution of Conformity, Malleability, and Influence in Simulated Online Agents.md

 ### General Experiment Questions

 The LLM has provided you with one or more experiments from your work.
 Is this amount of experiments the same as the amount you specified?
+Yes

-Please write the amount of experiments you had for the study: []
+Please write the amount of experiments you had for the study: [3]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;